 8. Do Your Research

 Sri Lanka is a small island but offers an incredibly diverse landscape and varied attractions.
 While buses and trains will get you to your destination, public transportation is somewhat slow.
 So do your research before heading to Sri Lanka, and have a rough idea of what you want to see and where.
 Plan for long travel days, and put your itinerary accordingly so that you don’t spend your vacation just on the road trying to reach the places you wish to visit.
 Our upcoming travel guide to Sri Lanka will also include the places to travel in Sri Lanka, among other things to do on the tropical island, and the best time to travel in Sri Lanka.

 9. Great for Wildlife Watching

-With over 100 protected areas, and parks like Yala National Park, Udawalawe National Park, Wasgamuwa National Park, Wilpattu National Park, Sri Lanka is a fantastic place to observe elephants, sloth bears, leopards in their natural environments.
+With over 100 protected areas and parks like Yala National Park, Udawalawe National Park, Wasgamuwa National Park, and Wilpattu National Park, Sri Lanka is a fantastic place to observe elephants, sloth bears, leopards in their natural environments.
 Birdwatching is also popular in several of these parks, in addition to Mannar Marine National Park.
 So plenty of opportunities to see animals in Sri Lanka in their natural habitats!

 10. Water Paradise

 Being an island, Sri Lanka boats some impressive coastlines.
-From diving around Trincomalee, surfing in Arugam Bay, White Water Rafting in Kitugala, and recently kiteboarding around Kalpitiya and Mannar, plenty opportunities for water enthusiasts.
+From diving around Trincomalee, surfing in Arugam Bay, White Water Rafting in Kitugala, and recently kiteboarding around Kalpitiya and Mannar, plenty of opportunities for water enthusiasts.

 11. Hiking Green Mountains and Peaks

-Outdoor aficionados will also like the lush landscape of Ella, the rolling hills of Horton Plains and the sunrise hike of Adam’s Peak are prime destinations for hikers
+Outdoor aficionados will also like the lush landscape of Ella, the rolling hills of Horton Plains, and the sunrise hike of Adam’s Peak are prime destinations for hikers